aws-samples/pgp-decryption-for-transfer-family/README.md

 ![image](https://user-images.githubusercontent.com/59907142/182047911-32e03149-6e3b-4bc5-bf97-6a234bfddc78.png)

-#### Option 1 Continued: Finishing User Creation in Secrets Manager
+#### Option 1 Continued: Name the Secret in the format - serverID/username
  - Click "Next"
-        - Name the secret in the format: server-id/username
         - To find the name of the Transfer Family server, go to the Transfer Family console, and select "Servers".
         - Example: s-177a84c346c05a528/testUser
  - Select "Next" -> "Next" -> "Store"

  <div align="center"> **Example Secret for Reference** </div>